 - Place broccoli florets in a microwave safe bowl with some water and microwave on high until tender, approx. 5 minutes.

 - Cut the baby bok choy bunches into halves.
-Place a splash of boiling water into a smaller frying pan and lay the bok choy in, cut side down.
-Cook for 3-5 minutes until just cooked and tender.
+Place a splash of boiling water into a medium frying pan and lay the bok choy in, cut side down.
+Cook for 3-5 minutes over low heat until just cooked and tender.